devinekask/workflows/docs/git/collaboration/collab-01-github-push.md

   IdentityFile ~/.ssh/github
 ```

-(note that we did't added the UseKeychain option -as mentioned in the guide- since we are not using a passphrase)
+(note that we didn't add the UseKeychain option --as mentioned in the guide-- since we are not using a passphrase)

 Now we can add the key to the ssh-agent: